luqmansen/luqmansen.github.io/content/scratchpads/Database Pattern in Rust.md

 ## Serialized Write + RW-Lock

 This is one of the most important pattern when working with stateful app in rust, in particular, working with the borrowing rules.
-Without this, you bes
+This pattern was all over the place during the early week 1 of [[LSM in 3 weeks]].

-This part was all over the place during the early week 1 of [[LSM in 3 weeks]].
-Now, I really want to formalize my understanding.
+Without this, my first attempt was to sprinkle `Arc<Mutex<T>>`  all over my code.
+Technically speaking, it will work, but it's unidiomatic and most importantly will grind your database to a halt, because read and write require synchronization.

 Suppose that these are the core structs of the storage engine you're trying to build:
 ```rust